by Ian Khan | Jul 23, 2024 | Uncategorized

-Dr. John Nowatzki: An agricultural machine systems specialist from North Dakota State University, Nowatzki's revolves around the practical application of drones, sensors, and automation in farming operations.
+Dr. John Nowatzki: An agricultural machine systems specialist from North Dakota State University, Nowatzki’s work revolves around the practical application of drones, sensors, and automation in farming operations.

 Lisa Prassack: As the president of Prassack Advisors, an agri-food innovation consultancy, Lisa is actively involved in guiding agricultural companies in adopting and integrating emerging technologies.

-Professor David Lamb: the Precision Agriculture Research Group at the University of New England, Australia, Lamb's work centers on technology applications that improve farm productivity and sustainability.
+Professor David Lamb: Leading the Precision Agriculture Research Group at the University of New England, Australia, Lamb’s work centers on technology applications that improve farm productivity and sustainability.

 Dr. Bruno Basso: A distinguished professor at Michigan State University, Basso’s work encompasses advanced modeling systems and drone technology to understand soil-plant-atmosphere dynamics for better crop management.